 Introduction / History

 Tanzania Deaf Community has about 324,000 people scattered in 31 regions of a country of 44 million.
 According to 2005 estimates by the World Health Organization, 278 million people worldwide have moderate to profound hearing loss in both ears.
-80% of deaf and hearing-impaired people live in low- and middle-income countries.
+80% of Deaf and hearing-impaired people live in low- and middle-income countries.

 The first portions of Tanzania Sign Language Bible on DVD were dedicated on November 19, 2011.
 One story was chosen and shown on a projector screen.
-The deaf didn't want to take time to eat, but wanted to see story after story.
+The Deaf didn't want to take time to eat, but wanted to see story after story.
 TBC, the national television station, showed a clip of the dedication on TV for two days.
 Tanzania Sign Language Bible Society (TSLBS) also have materials and continue to give the Deaf the good news.